FluidSynth/fluidsynth/README.md

 #### FluidSynth is a cross-platform, real-time software synthesizer based on the Soundfont 2 specification.

 FluidSynth generates audio by reading and handling MIDI events from MIDI input devices by using a [SoundFont](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont).
 It is the software analogue of a MIDI synthesizer.
-FluidSynth can also play midifiles.
+FluidSynth can also play MIDI files.

 [![OHLOH Project Stats](https://www.openhub.net/p/fluidsynth/widgets/project_thin_badge?format=gif)](https://www.openhub.net/p/fluidsynth)